-10 Best Private Yacht Charters In South East Asia For Small Groups
+10 best private yacht charters in South East Asia for small groups

 The stylish motor boat has three decks complete with finest amenities and comforts that its 10 guests would need on a Southeast Asian cruise.

 The 45.7-metre-long vessel has a massive sun deck and bridge deck.
 There are dining areas on all three decks.
-The salons are connected to their aft decks with retracting circular glass doors.
+The saloons are connected to their aft decks with retracting circular glass doors.

 A wet bar jacuzzi seating is located on the sun deck of Princess Iolanthe, with a lounging area.
 There is also a wet bar on the bridge deck with a seating area.
 The main lounge has the cinema area.
 Four of the five cabins are located below the deck area, each with en-suite bath or shower.